5x5x5 Rubik's Cube -How To Solve The Professor's Cube

 Centres are solved similarly to a 4x4x4, in which 'strips' of inner pieces are created and lined up in place.
 First create the centre strip around the centre piece (conventionally around the white centre), then create more and move them into place.
 Continue this until there are two adjacent centres to complete, in which case in like to treat as if I'm solving one of them, in which the other ends up solved.

-When edge and the centre blocks are complete, just solve it like a 3x3x3 Rubik's Cube by moving the outer layers.
+When edge and the centre blocks are complete, just solve it like a 3x3x3 Rubik's Cube moving only the outer layers.

 There are no parities on the 5x5x5 cube due to the cube having actual centre pieces.
 This means that for any NxNxN cube parities only occur when N is a even number.